 Recommended by the Finance Advisory Committee - 6 Ayes - 0 Nays - 1 Not Present

+2/3 vote required

 ARTICLE 8.
 To see if the town will vote to raise and appropriate the sum of $16,760.00 to fund the Town’s share of the administrative expenses of the All Island School Committee’s contract for Adult and Community Education in Fiscal Year 2019.